koodorukkam/noah/README.rst

 How to Run the Project
 ======================
 #.
 Make sure you have ``pipenv`` installed
 #.
+Create a MySQL database for this app
+#.
+Make sure you set all environment variables mentioned in ``env.dev.sh``
+#.
 Install all dependencies ::

     $ pipenv install